Birkbeck2/web-development/README.md

-# HTML lectures for Web Development and User Experience
+# Lectures for Web Development and User Experience

 ## Week 2
-### Coding session 1
+### Coding session 1 - Getting started with coding and HTML
 #### [Markup and why computers need it](markup-and-why-computers-need-it.md)

 > markup, computers vs. people, HTML